During the teen years, your relationship with your child has been steadily evolving. You've found yourself biting your tongue and letting go

 Does your child know what to do if he breaks his leg or gets sick?
 Does she know what to do if she's raped?
 No parent wants to think about these emergencies, but it is better for your child to be prepared.
 Be sure they know their insurance information, how to fill prescriptions, etc. Finally, ask about sleep.
 Does your child realize that too little sleep compromises their intellectual ability, causes weight gain, and makes it more likely that she'll spend time in bed with strep throat when everyone else is having fun?

 8. Discuss Covid prevention.

 Unfortunately, we are still battling COVID as new, more infectious, variants emerge.
-Your teen is (presumably) vaccinated, but can still become infected.
-While most infections in young people are not serious, even young people are now exhibiting worrisome, long-lasting symptoms of "long covid."
-Be sure your teen understands that COVID is dangerous and following the prevention protocols of their college is important.
+Your teen is (presumably) vaccinated since colleges require that, but can still become infected.
+Most infections in young people, especially those who are vaccinated, are not serious, but even young people sometimes exhibit worrisome, long-lasting symptoms of "long covid."
+Be sure your teen understands that following the prevention protocols of their college is important.

 9. Make agreements about money.

 Who pays for what?
 Is your child expected to cover his own incidentals?
 Will he work part time?
 Does he need to open a bank account or can he just use his debit and/or credit card?
 Who will pay the credit card bill?
 Where is the closest ATM to where he'll be living?
 How will he budget his money?
 What will happen if he overspends?
 Finally, explain that college is a privilege, a gift you are happy to help with, and you want to be sure he understands how much each class costs.
 Divide the cost of a semester by the number of classes and the number of weeks.
 He needs to know how much he'll be wasting every time he skips class.